nismod/infra-risk-vis/README.md

 following should suffice:
 `docker compose -f docker-compose-dev.yaml up tiles-db db backend`

-N.B.
+There are also a few 'utility containers', which can be run to perform particular tasks.
+- backend-schema-regen:
+- raster-tile-delete-entries:
+- raster-tile-drop-database:

+When starting from afresh, the `backend-schema-regen` service must be run to create the tables in `db` that `backend` relies upon.
 If you find that the `backend` service is complaining that the `raster_tile_sources` database table is not available, you may need to create the appropriate tables in the `db` service first.
 To do that, bring the `db` service up as described above, and then run: `docker-compose -f docker-compose-dev.yaml up backend-schema-regen` to (re)create the tables.

-### Development (like-production)

-To run local builds of production containers:
-`docker compose -f docker-compose-prod.yaml up`

-We don't specify services as we use every service defined in the `docker-compose-deploy.yaml` file.
+Note that this will drop any data currently in database.

 ### Production